Chalazion In Children: Symptoms, Causes, Risks & Treatment

 1. Acne rosacea: Acne rosacea is a chronic skin condition of unknown etiology wherein the central part of the face, that is, the cheeks, eyes, and nose, becomes red and flushed (8).
 This inflammatory condition can affect the skin surrounding the eyes and eyelids, causing chalazion development (6) (9).

-1. Bacterial and viral infections: Although uncommon, bacterial and viral infections of the meibomian glands and its ducts can cause a chalazion.
-In such cases, the chalazion may lead to a stye.
+1. Bacterial and viral infections in children : Although uncommon, bacterial and viral infections of the meibomian glands and its ducts can cause a chalazion.
+In such cases, the chalazion may lead to stye in children.
 Staphylococcus aureus is a common bacteria known to cause 90% to 95% chalazion cases, reports the National Institutes of Health (NIH).
-A chalazion may also occur following follicular conjunctivitisiXAn infectious condition in which the thin tissue that lines the inner part and covers the white part of the eye is red and inflamed. or other systemic infection (6).
+A chalazion may also occur following follicular conjunctivitisiAn infectious condition in which the thin tissue that lines the inner part and covers the white part of the eye is red and inflamed. or other systemic infection (6).

 Chalazion in children can occur after conjunctivitis